 Bubble hockey is a variation of table hockey which was invented in the 1930s I Toronto in Canada by a man named Donald Munro as a Christmas gift to his family.
 The game is mechanical and was initially built out of scrap metal and wood.
 It is also known as rod hockey, stick hockey or board hockey.
 Bubble hockey is a game of two players that was a derivation of ice hockey.
 The game consists of a representation of a hockey field, players, and goal posts with a net.
-The number of players matches exactly the usual number of players in a bubble hockey match.
+The number of players matches exactly the usual number of players in a dome hockey match.
 To score goals, they hit a small puck into the opponent’s goals.

 The players or the figures representing players are controlled by use of rods below the ice.
 Each rod can be slid forth and back along its narrow space when the players pull the rod in or out.
 A player can also spin the rod or rotate it.
-When compared to ice hockey bubble hockey is more a simulation of ice hockey as compared to air hockey that is more of an abstract form of bubble hockey.
-Bubble hockey is very popular in Canada probably because it is the country of origin and it is managed by the Bubble hockey federation.
+When compared to ice hockey dome hockey is more a simulation of ice hockey as compared to air hockey that is more of an abstract form of bubble hockey.
+Bubble hockey is very popular in Canada probably because it is the country of origin and it is managed by the dome hockey federation.

 How is Bubble Hockey Played?

 A bubble hockey game normally has three phases.
 A game is started by pressing a button written eject/boo.
 The game ends once the puck is taken back to the net and at the same time the scores at this point should not be a tie.
 As part of game rules, the national anthem has to be played to completion before players hold their separate rods.
-After the national anthem has been played, players still have to wait for the announcer to say the word “Brave” before they can grab the rods and play bubble hockey, and the game starts immediately.
+After the national anthem has been played, players still have to wait for the announcer to say the word “Brave” before they can grab the rods and play dome hockey, and the game starts immediately.

 All teams have to listen to the national anthem at the onset of games only.
 The following games can simply start when the button eject/ boo has been pressed.